aadyasingh55/ObjectLocalizationwithPyTorch/README.md

   5. Object Localization: The trained model is used to predict bounding boxes around objects in images.

 ## Dataset
 The dataset used in this project consists of images with associated bounding box annotations.
 The custom dataset class handles the loading of images, bounding boxes, and other necessary information.
+Dataset : https://github.com/parth1620/object-localization-dataset.git

 ## Augmentation
 Augmentation is a key aspect of training a robust object localization model.
 The Albumentations library is used to apply various image transformations and augmentations.
 Augmented images are paired with their corresponding bounding boxes, ensuring consistency.